cmu-05-499/cmu-05-499.github.io/docs/homework/HW1/2_presentation.md

     1. Once you have finished recording, choose File/Export... from the menu and export your video as an MP4.
     1. Upload the video to YouTube; please make sure it's set to private.

-## Deliverables
+## Submission

-There are two deliverables for this homework section.
+There are two items to submit for this homework part.

 1. Presentation
     1. Copy the slide deck into your Google Drive.